Conceptualizing Uncertainty: Reflections on Risk and Disaster in France and the Francophone World (1600-present)

 This event is over

-External Event, Burwash Hall, 91 Charles Street West, Rear, Upstairs
+This event was held at Burwash Hall, 91 Charles Street West, Rear, Upstairs

 Since the 1970s, a large amount of scholarship has analyzed the prediction of risks in early and modern European societies.
-Building on the concepts of “risk societies” and cultural theories of risk perception, this workshop explores how risk, originally an economic prediction appearing with the birth of capitalism and global industrialization, permeated every aspect of society, from individual decision-making to artistic and scientific practices and state policies.
-This workshop aims develop the existing scholarship, bringing scholars from different disciplines whose work focuses on France and the Francophone world.
+Building on the concepts of “risk societies” and cultural theories of risk perception, this workshop explored how risk, originally an economic prediction appearing with the birth of capitalism and global industrialization, permeated every aspect of society, from individual decision-making to artistic and scientific practices and state policies.
+This workshop aimed to develop the existing scholarship, bringing scholars from different disciplines whose work focuses on France and the Francophone world.

 Further event details and program available here: https://crrs.ca/crrsevents/conceptualizing-uncertainty/